ChilliCream/hotchocolate-docs/docs/directive.md

 }
 ```

-Since, the directive instance that we have added to our type is now a strong .net type we do not have to fear changes to the directive structure or it`s name anymore.
+Since, the directive instance that we have added to our type is now a strong .net type we do not have to fear changes to the directive structure or its name anymore.

 ## Middleware

 What makes directive with Hot Chocolate very useful is the ability to associate a middleware with it.
 A middleware can alternate the result or even produce the result of a field.
 A directive middleware is only added to a field middleware pipeline when the directive was annotated to the object definition, the field definition or the field.

-Moreover, of the directive is repeatable the middleware will be added multiple times to the middleware alowing to build a real pipeline with it.
+Moreover, of the directive is repeatable the middleware will be added multiple times to the middleware allowing to build a real pipeline with it.

 In order to add a middleware to a directive you could declare it with the descriptor as a delegate.